 If there is sufficient interest (this fluctuates from year to year), part-time students who have had previous social work experience and for whom the plan is considered educationally sound may meet the requirements of the first field experience in a summer block placement after their first year.

 To view sample part-time program plans, please visit Educational Program Plans.

 The School offers an Advanced Standing program for graduates of an undergraduate social work program accredited by the Council on Social Work Education.
 A minimum undergraduate academic average of 3.0 (B) is required for admission.
 The Bachelor of Social Work must have been received within six years before entry into the program.

-Students accepted for advanced standing are given credit for 24 credit hours.
-The additional 43 credits required for graduation (or 40 credits if the student passes the Research I Waiver Exam) must be taken at the School of Social Work or as part of a School of Social Work-approved course of study.
-No additional transfer credits will be accepted toward the MSW.
+Advanced Standing students are given credit for 24 academic credit hours upon admission to the program.
+The additional 41 credits required for graduation (or 38 credits if the student passes the Research I Waiver Exam) must be taken at the School of Social Work or as part of a School of Social Work-approved course of study.
+No additional transfer credits will be accepted toward the MSW degree.